OPS-E2E-PPE/VBA-Docs/api/Office.DocumentLibraryVersion.Modified.md

  Dim strVersionInfo As String
  Set dlvVersions = ActiveDocument.DocumentLibraryVersions
  If dlvVersions.IsVersioningEnabled Then
- strVersionInfo = "This document has " &amp; _
+ strVersionInfo = "This document has " & _
- dlvVersions.Count &amp; " versions: " &amp; vbCrLf
+ dlvVersions.Count & " versions: " & vbCrLf
- For Each dlvVersion In dlvVersions strVersionInfo = strVersionInfo &amp; _
+ For Each dlvVersion In dlvVersions strVersionInfo = strVersionInfo & _
- " - Version #: " &amp; dlvVersion.Index &amp; vbCrLf &amp; _
+ " - Version #: " & dlvVersion.Index & vbCrLf & _
- " - Modified by: " &amp; dlvVersion.ModifiedBy &amp; vbCrLf &amp; _
+ " - Modified by: " & dlvVersion.ModifiedBy & vbCrLf & _
- " - Modified on: " &amp; dlvVersion.Modified &amp; vbCrLf &amp; _
+ " - Modified on: " & dlvVersion.Modified & vbCrLf & _
- " - Comments: " &amp; dlvVersion.Comments &amp; vbCrLf
+ " - Comments: " & dlvVersion.Comments & vbCrLf
  Next
  Else
  strVersionInfo = "Versioning not enabled for this document."